 Non-Surgical Treatments for Carpal Tunnel Syndrome

-When carpal tunnel syndrome is diagnosed early, a doctor will recommend nonsurgical treatment first.
+When carpal tunnel syndrome is diagnosed early, the Lakeland, Florida, pain doctor recommends nonsurgical treatment first.
 Non-surgical methods of treating the disorder include:

 Activity changes.
 Avoid activities that make the symptoms worse.
 Symptoms often occur when your hand and wrist are in the same position for an extended period.
 If your job or activity aggravates your symptoms, changing the patterns of hand use helps reduce pressure on the nerve.
 Take several breaks every hour to wiggle your fingers, stretch your hands, and move your wrists to improve blood flow to these areas.